January 28, 2021

 recommends that the new Joint Select Committee

-on Deficit Reduction, or “supercommittee,” take
+on Deficit Reduction, or “supercommittee,”

-way to cut the deficit.
+expedient, way to cut the deficit.

-In light of the fact that there will still be
+In light of the fact that

-some time before the Supreme Court will hear the
+Supreme Court will hear the case against

-case against Obamacare, the joint committee must
+Obamacare, the joint committee must consider

-consider the multitude of evidence that now
+the multitude of evidence that now exists

-exists about the costs of this program.
+about the costs of this program.
+According to

-According to Attorney General McCollum, in just
+Attorney General McCollum, in just 2012-2013

-2012-2013 alone, for example, Obamacare owns $50
+alone, for example, Obamacare owns $50 billion

-billion in tax increases, including $20 billion
+in tax increases, including $20 billion in

-law institutes 159 new federal programs, costing
+institutes 159 new federal programs, costing

 $19 billion, and the controversial Independent